19 Best Colorants For Epoxy Resin

 16. Black Resin Pigments

 Another way to get a very black resin is to use a resin paste.
+This brand has some of the best opaque resin dyes to use to get a complete opaque finish.

 It’s super concentrated so a little goes a long way.
 I make sure that I’m using gloves when it’s being used because it will stain your hands and skin and hard to get off.